kalkun/Thesis/README.md

 python annotator_driver.py images 0
 ```

-images is the name of the folder where the images are contained and the second arguments specify is the script should save the results in the db (1) or not (0).
+`images` is the name of the folder where the images are contained and the second argument specify if the script should save the results in the db (1) or not (0).

 ### Amazon input driver
 This CLI script will output a csv file compatible with the input provided to Amazon mechanical turk.